cperacchio/fsnd-capstone/README.md

 The Fyyur Casting Agency is responsible for creating movies and managing and assigning actors to those movies.
 The agency wants to create a system to streamline the casting process, manage information about actors and movies, and limit who has access to data based on their role.

 #### How does it work?
-The app has a page where movies are listed, a page where actors are listed, and a form allowing you to match actors with movies in development.
-Casting an actor to a movie will update the details of that movie record, giving the agency an easy way to keep track of the casting process.
+The app has a page where movies projects are listed and a page where actor profiles are listed.
+It also has forms allowing you to create and update movie projects and actor profiles, and it has a form allowing you to match actors with movies in development.
+Casting an actor to a movie using the app will automatically update the casting details of that movie record.
 Now, the agency can:
 - Easily cast actors to movies using the app
 - Keep track of upcoming movie projects, actor profiles, and casting information all in one place
 - Control who can view, creat, update, or delete casting information, based on their role at the agency